Parimatch1/SV-Guides-Revamped/Rank Structure Overview.md

 # **Authority Information**

 Users can be granted the "authority" of a rank.
-Which means you would not get the rank in the group, but would still obtain some of it's qualities, including:
+Which means you would not get the rank in the group, but would still obtain some of it's qualities.
+**Some qualities include:**
 * Associated Discord Role
 * Hosting Permissions
 * Co-Hosting Permissions
 * Helper Permissions
 * Supervisor Permissions
+* Promotions
+* Punishments
 * Granting Approval

-And Does Not Include:
+**And Does Not Include:**
 * Quota
 * Promotions
   * Example: If a FD with CMoTB authority got promoted, they would get promoted FD-CAC and not CMoTB-CEO.